Presidents’ Day Hike

 It was a beautiful way to spend a morning and I think I just might have caught the hiking bug!
 My brother goes hiking almost every weekend, but he is experienced (and in shape) and goes on trails that are much too tough for me right now.
 I’d like to hike some of the other ‘baby’ trails nearby so, in the future, you’ll probably see more photos of my rambles in the gorgeous Arizona landscape.

-18 thoughts on “Presidents’ Day Hike
+18 responses to “Presidents’ Day Hike”

-1. What a treat that was!
+What a treat that was!
 Gorgeous cacti and mountains too, and what wonderful names the mountain and trail have.
 I hope you do keep up the hiking.

 Like